kremonia/services/README.md

 ### Build and run

-`Wiki.js` is running with it's own instance of `mariaDB` for ease of future migrations.
+`Wiki.js` is running with it's own instance of `posgreSQL` for ease of future migrations.
 To build a container go to `wikijs` folder

 ```bash